userapp-io/userapp-ember/README.md

 **Create the login and signup templates**

-Use the actions `login` and `signup` to attach to the forms to the UserApp API.
+Use the actions `login` and `signup` to attach the forms to the UserApp API.

 The login form requires two properties to be bound to the model: `username` and `password`.